Local Information Assisted Attention-free Decoder for Audio Captioning: Proposed Method

 \section{Proposed Method}

-The proposed P-LocalAFT uses PANNs, a pretrained CNNs module, as the encoder to extract audio features, and LocalAFT as the decoder, by incorporating the local information in audio events to guide caption prediction.
+The proposed P-LocalAFT uses a PANNs encoder to extract audio features and a LocalAFT decoder to incorporate the local information about audio events to guide caption prediction.
 Figure \ref{fig:1} shows the framework of the P-LocalAFT method.